|What Is A Buyer Rebate?|

 - Buyer agrees to provide Hoku with a financing pre-qualification letter from their lender, loan officer or mortgage broker before beginning looking for properties with us.

 - We don't use a Buyer Brokerage Agreement, but if you signed one with another broker, then you may be locked into them and we can't be your broker.
 Buyer affirms that they don't have any currently valid Buyer Brokerage Agreement with any Hawaii real estate broker.

 - If you decide to buy a property because of the recent efforts of another broker, then we may not be able to represent you for that purchase.
 Buyer affirms that no other broker was the "procuring cause" of your decision to buy the property that you are currently buying with us.

 - For new construction properties, your Hoku agent must accompany buyer on first visit to the new construction sales office in order for Hoku to be able to represent you and offer you our buyer rebate.

 - Hoku offers a buyer rebate of 50% of the co-op fee we receive from the seller at closing.

 - Hoku has a minimum commission fee of $4,000.
-If the co-op fee offered by the seller is less than $10,000, then $4,000 goes to Hoku and the remainder goes to the buyer at closing.
+If the co-op fee offered by the seller is less than $8,000, then $4,000 goes to Hoku and the remainder is offered as our buyer rebate. .